-Pillar Five-year Outcome Strengthened child maintenance and related support systems to address the economic vulnerability of women.
-Pillar 6: Improved understanding of the extent and nature of GBVF, broadly and in relation to specific groups and forms in South Africa.
-Research and Information Adoption of GBV policies and programming interventions that are informed by existing evidence-based research.
-Management GBVF related information across different government management information systems, is readily used to address systemic challenges and facilitate effective solutions and responses.
+Pillar Five-year Outcome Power Safe workplaces that are free of violence against women and LGBTQIA+ persons, including but not limited to sexual harassment.
+Demonstrated commitment through policy interventions, by the South African state, private sector and other key stakeholders to eliminate the impact of economic drivers of GBV.
+Strengthened child maintenance and related support systems to address the economic vulnerability of women.
+Pillar 6: Research and Information Management Improved understanding of the extent and nature of GBVF, broadly and in relation to specific groups and forms in South Africa.
+Adoption of GBV policies and programming interventions that are informed by existing evidence-based research.
+GBVF related information across different government management information systems, is readily used to address systemic challenges and facilitate effective solutions and responses.